 Key Phrases that Will Help You in Iceland

-TIP: In Icelandic, the emphasis is always on the first syllable!
+TIP: When speaking in Icelandic, the syllable always goes on the first syllable.

 Good day / Góðan dag / Pronounced: go-than taag

-This is a perfectly pleasant greeting for everyone you encounter.
-Locals will delight in the fact that you’ve taken the time to learn how to greet them in their language.
+This is a warm and friendly greeting you can use with everyone you meet.
+The locals will truly appreciate that you’ve taken the time to learn how to greet them in their own language!

 Thank you / Takk Fyrir / Pronounced: tak fi-reer

-It’s always nice when you can thank people in their native language!
+It’s always a thoughtful gesture to thank someone in their own language!

 Where is ...? / Hvor er ...? / Pronounced: kvar er …?